neural-data-science-lab/neural-data-science-lab.github.io/_pages/research.md

     }
     .div{
         max-width: 400px; /* Set a maximum width for the container on larger screens */
-        width: 100%; /* Ensure the container takes up 100% width of its parent */
         margin-right: 10px;
         margin-top: 10px;
         float: left;